RubioApps/RubioGuard/docs/9-Troubleshooting.md

 # Troubleshooting

 When connecting to a website through a Proxy Server, it would be interesting to know what is stored in the cache, what is seen for the first time, etc.
-If you want to check the logs, you can setup the format of the logfiles as it follows:
+If you want to check the logs, you can configure the format of the logfiles as it follows:

 ## Logfile format